How to build an opening repertoire or

 This approach also has a lot of practical benefits: Against stronger opponents you either force them to play more dubious openings against you or you simply gain rating-points by drawing.
 Against equal opponents you reduce the variance to zero and you’ll never have a bad day that way.
 Last but not least, against weaker players you can still go for more risky lines while they are less likely to find the refutation over the board.
 Look at this as your margin of safety.

 Let’s say you want to play the Catalan, but you have no idea how to get an advantage if black just takes on c4 immediately and you don’t simply want to end up a pawn down in an unclear position, where the onus is on you to prove compensation.
 Here is your solution:

 Another advantage of this approach is, that it doesn’t always have to be a simple line where every move is obvious.
 You can add more complex forced draws to your repertoire where your opponent can go wrong more than once.
 Essentially you are freerolling your opponent that way.
 Here is an example where Karjakin forgot his preparation and wasn’t able to solve the problems over the board:

 Disclaimer: The lines provided on this website were all checked with Stockfish and get constantly updated.
-Do I ignore interesting continuations that may even lead to an advantage?
+Do I ignore promising continuations that may even lead to an advantage?
 Yes, I do!
 The purpose of this website is to find lines that lead to a draw.
 Looking for an advantage would be the next step.
 If you understood the overall concept and if you can read between the lines, you know where to start.
 Chess is a theoretical draw, so don’t be surprised if you can’t find a win.
 There is one exception: If looking for a draw is just as complicated as looking for an advantage, I will provide the line that is supposed to lead to an advantage.
 Warning: This website may also contain satire.